 • polyneuropathy.

-Raynaud's disease is damage to the microcapillaries of the hands, as a result of which their blood supply is disturbed.
+Raynaud's disease is damage to the microcapillaries of the hands, as a result of which their blood supply is disrupted.
 This pathology can develop when exposed to low temperatures, chemicals and others harmful factors environment.

 Metabolic disorders are a common cause of chronic paresthesia.
 Among them are: